robang74/roberto-a-foglietta/299-such-a-man-of-common-sense.md

 Again, the second is just a vicious way to implement the first point as “religion is everything that matters” and deciding to argue with me (or whoever other) from that point of view.
 Let me complete this scenario with the following:

-3. finance is a religion because it is supposed we believe in something without checking facts and without any degree of freedom in arguing about that but “in god we trust” printed on the $1 banknotes [TODO: add link].
+3. finance is a religion because it is supposed we believe in something without checking facts and without any degree of freedom in arguing about that but “in god we trust” printed on the $1 banknotes.

+About the point #3, the Fugio cent's case is telling us about how far in the past the roots of this evilness are going deep:

+* [Paper money is finantial communism](278-the-paper-money-is-financial-communism.md#?target=_blank) - the Fugio cent's case.

 In short - whatever it matters for you – I am not arguing about it, but I am doing that old-fashioned border line human activity to find out a **description of reality** that works or works better than **your** unfactual opinion.